On the Convergence of Tsetlin Machines for the AND and the OR Operators: Convergence Analysis of TM for the AND Operator

 \subsection{Case 1: Include $\neg x_{1}$}

-In this subsection, we assume that the TAs for first bit is frozen as $\mathrm{TA}_{1}$=E and $\mathrm{TA}_{2}$=I, and thus the overall joint action for the first bit is ``Include $\neg x_{1}$".
+In this subsection, we assume that the TAs for first bit is frozen as $\mathrm{TA}_{1}=\text{E}$ and $\mathrm{TA}_{2}=\text{I}$, and thus the overall joint action for the first bit is ``$\neg x_{1}$".
 In this case, we have 4 situations to study, detailed below:

 \begin{enumerate} \item We study the transition of $\mathrm{TA}_{3}$ when it has ``Include" as its current action, given different actions of $\mathrm{TA}_{4}$ (i.e., when the action of $\mathrm{TA}_{4}$ is frozen as ``Include" or ``Exclude".). \item We study the transition of $\mathrm{TA}_{3}$ when it has ``Exclude" as its current action, given different actions of $\mathrm{TA}_{4}$ (i.e., when the action of $\mathrm{TA}_{4}$ is frozen as ``Include" or ``Exclude".). \item We study the transition of $\mathrm{TA}_{4}$ when it has ``Include" as its current action, given different actions of $\mathrm{TA}_{3}$ (i.e., when the action of $\mathrm{TA}_{3}$ is frozen as ``Include" or ``Exclude".). \item We study the transition of $\mathrm{TA}_{4}$ when it has ``Exclude" as its current action, given different actions of $\mathrm{TA}_{3}$ (i.e., when the action of $\mathrm{TA}_{3}$ is frozen as ``Include" or ``Exclude".). \end{enumerate}